tahardi/bearclave/docs/concepts.md

 discern _what_ that application is.
 To include application measurements in attestations, you need to configure the VM to run a virtual Trusted Platform Module (vTPM).

+In summary, Nitro Enclaves are fully isolated and hardened virtual machines.
+They have no persistent storage, no interactive access, and no external networking.
+Assuming you trust Amazon, you are assured that the Nitro Hypervisor protects the CPU and memory of your enclave from users, applications, and privileged software on the parent EC2 instance.
+The integrity and authenticity of your applications can be verified by you, or by any third party, via Nitro attestation reports.

 ## AMD Secure Encrypted Virtualization (SEV)